 For example: Ever occurance where the word or term "God" appears most of the name restoration translations replace with the name Yahweh.
 This is wrong and leads to a mistake and misunderstanding as to just who our Savior is -- He is not and was not God the Father.

 Simply put, if you read the following verses you will see that YaHshua before He came in the flesh was our Creator -- He was not THE FATHER, but He was our CREATOR and identified Himself to Moses as YaHWeH.
-John 1:3, 14 -- Heb 1:2 -- Eph 3:9 -- Col 1:16 -- To then take evey occurance in the New Covenant, in reference to God the Father, and "assume" this should then be translated as YaHWeH is not correct and can lead to a huge mistake in identifying our Heavenly Father.
-This to, then, in an off handed way, ends up mis-identifying our Savior as The Father -- He did not Father Himself, as this quote demonstrates:
+John 1:3, 14 -- Heb 1:2 -- Eph 3:9 -- Col 1:16 -- To then take evey occurance in the New Covenant, in reference to God the Father, and "assume" this should then be translated as YaHWeH is not correct and can lead to a huge mistake in identifying our Heavenly Father, or for that matter, even not identifying the Son properly -- after all -- the Son existed before He came in the Flesh, and, in fact, is the Creator of all things -- (Heb 1:1-2 & Eph 3:9 & Jn 1:3 & Jn 1:14 & John 17:5).
+This to, then, in an offhanded way, ends up mis-identifying our Savior as The Father -- He did not Father Himself, as the following quote demonstrates:

 How is it, then, that this is an assuption?
 Assuming that YaHWeH, of the Old Covenant, is GOD THE FATHER?
 By reading the verses referenced above we can all agree that the FATHER is not YaHshua, He did not father Himself and it is the Father that sealed Him and "preserved YaHshua", and it is YaHshua that sits, now, next to the Father.
 So, if YaHWeH of the Old Covenant is not the FATHER then who is He?
 (Eph 3:9) And to make all men see what is the fellowship of the mystery, which from the beginning of the world has been hid in God (the Father), who created all things by YaHshua the Messiah: (also witness, Col 1:16; Jn 1:3; Ps 124:8).
 YaHshua was YaHWeH, the Creator of all things, but not the original Author -- all things were created by YaHWeH on the Authority of the Father whom YaHWeH came as YaHshua to reveal (Matt 11:27).